- December 1, 2023

 According to Missouri Revised Statutes section 516.120, persons injured in a vehicle accident – including drivers, passengers, motorcyclists, pedestrians, bicyclists and bystanders – have five years from the date of the accident to file a personal injury lawsuit.
 The same is true for property damage resulting from the crash.
 After the five-year window has closed, your opportunity has passed and you may no longer file a claim.
 If a crash results in someone’s death, Missouri Revised Statutes section 537.080 states that surviving family members or a representative must file a wrongful death claim within three years.
 In wrongful death cases, the clock starts ticking on the date of the person’s death, which could be days or weeks after the car accident.

 As for car insurance claims to cover vehicle property damage, those claims should be filed right away and no longer than a few days after the crash.
 Also, it’s always important to call police immediately after a vehicle crash so they can respond to the scene and fill out a police report, which you will use as evidence in your injury or wrongful death lawsuit.

-Sometimes injuries from car accidents can take days, weeks or months to show up.
-It’s always prudent to get checked out after a vehicle crash, whether that means promptly driving yourself to an urgent care center or making an appointment with your family doctor.
+Although injuries from car accidents can sometimes take days, weeks or months to show up, it’s always prudent to get checked out after a vehicle crash, whether that means promptly driving yourself to an urgent care center or making an appointment with your family doctor.
 Obviously, if you are severely injured in a car crash, you should follow instructions of EMTs and allow yourself to be transported by ambulance to the nearest hospital emergency room.

 Seeking medical attention right away after a car accident is important for two reasons: